siteorigin/docs/page-builder.md

 ## Widgets

 Page Builder supports most standard widgets.
 There are a few things that you should be aware of though.
 Especially related to how your widget should handle Javascript.
-Read our guide on using Javascript in your Page Builder widgets.
+Read our [compatibility guide](./page-builder/widget-compatibility.md) on making your widgets work with Page Builder.

 There are a few ways that you can either register widgets that only appear in widgets area or Page Builder.